 - I just want it that way.

-The Four Rules to This Guide
+The Three "Rules" to This Guide

 1) There will NOT be affiliate links within this guide.

 There are lots of recommendations for things I think will be useful for your kitchen.
-I will frequently provide a link to my Cooking for Two Shop were the links are affiliate and you will find the products I use or recommend.
+I will frequently provide a link to my Cooking for Two Shop were the links are an affiliate and you will find the products I use or recommend.

-You do not need to buy through my shop.
+You do not need to buy it through my shop.
 It is there for your convince and reference to see what I use and recommend.